 - This is why a probe thermometer is so helpful.
 It’s the easiest way to ensure perfect results.
 They’re affordable and well worth it.
 I use this probe thermometer from Amazon.

-- You use the wooden spoon trip to guess that the oil is at the right temperature – place the handle into the oil and if the oil bubbles rapidly around it, it’s good to go.
-But, you’ll get the best results when you know for sure the temperature is corrent.
+- If you don’t have a thermometer, use the wooden spoon trick to guess that the oil is at the right temperature.
+Place the handle into the oil, and if the oil bubbles rapidly around it, it’s good to go.
+But, you’ll get the best results when you know for sure the temperature is correct.

-- Why this matters – if your oil is to cold, your coating will be soggy, rather than crispy.
+- Why this matters – if your oil is too cold, your coating will be soggy, rather than crispy.
 If it’s too hot, the coating will burn before the chicken cooks through.

 - Don’t overcrowd the pot.

-- This is tied to the temperature of your oil too.
+- This is tied to the temperature of your oil.

 - Fry a few pieces of chicken at a time.
 Adding too much will lower the temperature of the oil, which can make the tenders soggy.